Estimating non-linear functionals of trawl processes: Introduction

 \subsection{Outline of the paper}

-The remainder of the paper is organized as follows.
-In Section 2 we introduce the main mathematical concepts and and notation that will be used through the paper.
-Furthermore, the definitions of trawl processes and its basic properties are also included in this part.
-In Section 3 we formulate the main results of the paper, concerning the asymptotics of the functionals $\Psi^{n}(g)$ and $\Lambda^{n}(g)$, along with our new test for $T$-dependence.
-Due to the technical nature of our proofs, most of them are deferred to Section 4.
+The remainder of the paper is organised as follows.
+Section 2 introduces the main mathematical concepts and notation used throughout the paper and recalls the definition and basic properties of trawl processes.
+Section 3 presents the main results concerning the asymptotics of the functionals $\Psi^{n}(g)$ and $\Lambda^{n}(g)$, along with our new test for $T$-dependence.
+Due to the technical nature of the arguments, most proofs are deferred to Section 4.
 The paper also contains an appendix where we carry out the computations required to approximate the asymptotic variance appearing in our central limit theorems.
 The arguments done there are primarily algebraic and technical in nature, and the appendix may therefore be skipped on a first reading.